Nacrescode/Python_Projects/README.md

 ## Intermediate

 - **My Split:** A custom implementation of the Python `split()` method without using the built-in function.
 It splits a string into words based on spaces, handling empty strings and multiple spaces gracefully.
 This project is from the Cisco Python Essential 2 course.
+- **Four Sample Programs and Sudoku Validator:** Four Sample Programs and Sudoku Validator: A collection of four small Python programs—Palindrome checker, Anagram checker, Digit of Life calculator, and Find a Word game—along with a Sudoku validator.
+Each program uses user input, basic string and numeric operations, and includes a simple menu to select which program to run.